The latest numbers on COVID-19 in Canada for Saturday, Jan. 30, 2021

 There have been 9,064 tests completed.

-There were zero new cases Friday.
+There was one new case Saturday.
 The rate of active cases is 45.74 per 100,000 people.
-Over the past seven days, there have been a total of 16 new cases.
+Over the past seven days, there has been 17 new case.
 The seven-day rolling average of new cases is two.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.